 Many travel credit cards offer great rewards programs.
 Some give the holder up to 2% of the value of their purchases in either points or cash.
 Points can then be exchanged for travel discounts, gift cards and even rebates on banking products.

 Another positive is the opportunity to benefit from insurance and extended warrantees on purchases.
 Imagine, for example, you bought a pair of sunglasses during a trip to Europe.
 By putting the purchase on your credit card you’d be insuring it against theft and damage, as well as tripling the life of the seller’s warranty.
 All this while collecting up to 2% of its value.
 These savings might seem small at first glance, but in the end they pay off!

-If you’re a frequent flyer, you’ll appreciate the reimbursement of parking, baggage check and seat selection fees that comes with certain travel cards, as well as being able to access private airport lounges and a concierge service.
+If you’re a frequent flyer, you’ll appreciate the reimbursement of parking, baggage check and seat selection fees that comes with certain travel cards, as well as being able to access private airport lounges.
 Some companies even offer the equivalent of a free hotel stay or plane ticket when you sign up.

 These days, booking flights, shuttles, hotels and activities abroad happens almost exclusively online, sometimes months in advance.

 This makes having a credit card pretty much essential for anyone planning a trip.
 Using your card to book will allow you to leave with greater peace of mind, knowing that you won’t have to compromise on the quality of your lodgings or activities once you arrive.
 It’s a must for making reservations, but a nice asset for everyday spending, too.

 With a higher credit limit, a credit card can also give you greater financial freedom.
 You won’t have to worry about whether funds are being held in case of pre-authorizations, and you’ll be more easily able to deal with any unexpected expenses that come up during your trip.
 It’s a payment method that’s both flexible and permissive.